National Work + Family Standards

 -

-Flexible Work is promoted and supported, there are examples of flexible work in the organisation
+Flexible Work is promoted and practiced, and there are examples of diverse flexible work types at every level in the organisation.

 -

-Technology and tools are provided to enable flexible work
+Technology and tools are provided to enable different types of flexible work.

 -

-Leaders are enabled to manage a flexible workplace and workforce
+Leaders are provided with the educational resources to support a flexible workplace and workforce.

 -